nice-shot/TheSims/README.txt

   zombies to barge in.
 - Make a bigger and more complex map with multiple shelters and perhapse a possible escape.
-- Zombie doesn't instantly kill but hurts and grabs the victim.
+- Zombies don't instantly kill but hurt and grab the victim.
 The player and Defender agent might be able to save someone during that time.
 - Add food as a resource that characters need to eat to survive.
 - If we had a bigger map, perhapse the player will meet additional characters